-- A problem is considered as an (in general infinite) set of instances of the problem, each encoded in some meaningful (i.e., compact) way. - Standard complexity theory deals with decision problems: i.e., problems that admit a yes/no answer. - Algorithm that solves a decision problem: - input: an instance of the problem - output: yes or no - The difficulty (complexity) is measured in terms of the amount of resources (time, space) that the algorithm needs to solve the problem. - To measure the complexity of the problem, we consider the best possible algorithm that solves it. - \sim lower bound
+- A problem is considered as an (in general infinite) set of instances of the problem, each encoded in some meaningful (i.e., compact) way. - Standard complexity theory deals with decision problems: i.e., problems that admit a yes/no answer. - Algorithm that solves a decision problem: - input: an instance of the problem - output: yes or no - The difficulty (complexity) is measured in terms of the amount of resources (time, space) that the algorithm needs to solve the problem. - → complexity of the algorithm, or upper bound - To measure the complexity of the problem, we consider the best possible algorithm that solves it. - \sim lower bound